RHSTigerTech/APCSA_CH6_Labs/README.md

 ___
 ## 6.4 Shopping Cart Using the ArrayList Class

 In this exercise you will modify `ShoppingCart` to use the `ArrayList` class.
-Create a new project and copy the file `Item.java` from the previous lab.
+Create a new package and copy the file `Item.java` from the previous lab.
 The class named `Item` models an item one would purchase.
 An item has a name, price, and quantity (thequantitypurchased).
 Copy `ShoppingCart.java` into `ShoppingCart3.java`.
 Copy `ShopTest.java` into `ShopTest3.java` and modify to use the `ShoppingCart3` class.